vaprdev/AlanRice.me/project_pages/about.markdown

 ---
 layout: default
-permalink: about.html#link_jump
+permalink: about.html
 image: assets/images/greece.jpg
 image2: assets/images/alan2.jpg
 ---

 Alan's journey into programming started differently than most.
-An artist all of his life, Alan found passion while painting and playing music.
-While a jazz student (drums) at NYU, Alan's roommate showed him a game he was building in Java.
-Alan was fascinated with never-ending possibilities  web development afforded creatives.
-Alan soon gained enough proficiency to enroll in NYU comp-sci courses.
+An artist all of his life, Alan's main creative passion was playing the drum set.
+After playing professionally throughout high school, Alan attended NYU's Jazz Studies program.
+While at NYU, Alan's roommate showed him a game he was building in Java.
+Alan was immediately hooked and taught himself enough Python to pass into NYU Computer Science courses.

-After graduating from NYU, Alan was accepted into General Assembly's 12-week Web Development Course.
-At GA Alan learned the in's and outs of RESTful design, APIs, and MVP structure.
-The program had a broad reach and included Rails, Sinatra, Node, Mongo, and SQL to name a few.
+After graduating from NYU, Alan wanted a deeper education in Web Developement, specifically different frameworks.
+Alan was accepted into General Assembly's 12-week Web Development Immersive program.
+From day one, Alan was using git, doing standups, and coding all day in Ruby and Javascript.
+By the end of GA, Alan had built projects in Node, Rails, and Sinatra.

 Alan gained real-world experience as a 12-week full-time intern at Oak Studios.
+Alan was drawn to Oak because they were a close-knit team of highly skilled designers and developers who built products that were user-driven.

-At Oak, Alan contributed to projects used by thousands and was pushed to write clearer, more efficient code that was easily understood.
-The Oak team showed Alan how integrity, passion, and a perfectionist-level of detail produces outstanding work.
-This was the biggest step in Alan's education.
+At Oak, Alan contributed to projects used by thousands of daily users and learned the true meaning of clean-code and pixel-perfect-design.
+The passion and work-ethic of everyone at Oak inspired Alan to push himself to tackle problems head-on and never settle for 'good enough.'

-Alan draws inspiration from his many hobbies.
-He still devotes a large portion of his time to studying all aspects of music and can be seen playing drums frequently in NYC venues.
-Alan is also a fitness fanatic, doing CrossFit daily and constantly exploring new schools of yoga.
-Alan is so well-versed in film that his friends constantly play betting games to see how many movies he can directly quote.
+Alan draws inspiration from sources as diverse as Jazz music and CrossFit.
+A true movie buff, Alan claims to have seen every movie streaming on Netflix and can recite entire movies (anything by Tarantino or Scorcese) by heart.